langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 #### Share final result

 Agents can have their own private "scratchpad" and only **share the final result** with the rest of the agents.
 This approach might work better for systems with many agents or agents that are more complex.
-There are several ways to achieve this in LangGraph:

-* An agent node can have a [private input state schema](https://langchain-ai.github.io/langgraph/how-tos/pass_private_state/) that is distinct from the overall graph state schema.
-This allows passing additional information during the graph execution that is only needed for executing a particular node.
-* [Subgraph](./low_level.md#subgraphs) agents can have independent [input / output state schemas](https://langchain-ai.github.io/langgraph/how-tos/input_output_schema/).
-In this case it’s important to [add input / output transformations](https://langchain-ai.github.io/langgraph/how-tos/subgraph-transform-state/) so that the parent graph knows how to communicate with the subgraphs.
+In this case, you would need to define agents with [different state schemas](#different-state-schemas)

 For agents called as tools, the supervisor determines the inputs based on the tool schema.
 Additionally, LangGraph allows [passing state](https://langchain-ai.github.io/langgraph/how-tos/pass-run-time-values-to-tools/#pass-graph-state-to-tools) to individual tools at runtime, so subordinate agents can access parent state, if needed.